-The Series 2017A Bonds.
-The above-captioned Bonds (collectively, the "Series 2017A Bonds") will be special obligations of the Washington Metropolitan Area Transit Authority (the "Authority") issued pursuant to the terms of the Gross Revenue Bond Resolution adopted by the Authority on September 25, 2003, as supplemented by the 2017A Refunding Supplemental Bond Resolution adopted by the Authority on June 22, 2017 (collectively, the "Resolution").
-The Series 2017A Bonds will be issued in authorized denominations of \$5,000 or any integral multiple thereof.
+The Series 2017B Bonds.
+The above-captioned Bonds (collectively, the "Series 2017B Bonds") will be special obligations of the Washington Metropolitan Area Transit Authority (the "Authority") issued pursuant to the terms of the Gross Revenue Bond Resolution adopted by the Authority on September 25, 2003, as supplemented by the 2017B Project Supplemental Bond Resolution adopted by the Authority on July 27, 2017 (collectively, the "Resolution").
+The Series 2017B Bonds will be issued in authorized denominations of \$5,000 or any integral multiple thereof.

 Purpose.
-Proceeds of the Series 2017A Bonds will be used to (i) refund the Refunded Bonds (as defined herein) and (ii) pay certain costs of issuing the Series 2017A Bonds.
-As more fully described herein, only a portion of the Refunded Bonds will be legally defeased upon issuance of the Series 2017A Bonds.
+Proceeds of the Series 2017B Bonds are expected to be used to (i) finance Capital Costs (as defined herein), (ii) pay capitalized interest on the Series 2017B Bonds through Fiscal Year 2018, and (iii) pay certain costs of issuing the Series 2017B Bonds.
 See "Introduction" and "Plan of Finance and Sources and Uses of Funds" herein.